 These large dogs have an average lifespan of 8–10 years.

-Because of this rapid growth rate, the Newfoundland is predisposed toward having joint issues.
+Because of this rapid growth rate, Newfoundland is predisposed toward having joint issues.

-It is imperative that you keep your pup on a strict food-to-exercise ratio.
+It is imperative that you keep your puppy on a strict food-to-exercise ratio.

 Extra weight will only exacerbate your pup’s joint pain.